Oxnard College GE Student Learning Outcomes

 Upon successful completion of the Health Education requirement, students will be able to:

-• Utilize goal setting, time management, and personal planning to maximize success in the classroom.
+• Implement prioritization, time management, and personal planning strategies to maximize success in achieving goals and managing stress.

 And those who participated in Intercollegiate Athletics to meet this requirement will be able to: